finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Slider to control zoom
   - Play Area SharePreference
   - Points/Score Tracker
+- Layout cards in the Deck Editor more dynamically
+  - Have stacks link to each other
+  - Have # of stacks be based off the number of the unique cards (remove deckMaxCount?)

+## Backlog
-- Update all images/screenshots (on cgs website and all stores)
+- Update all images/screenshots (on cgs website, ln, and all stores)
 - Re-record training video (show on cgs webpage, personal webpage, play store)

-## Backlog
 - Tech: Branch on desktop
 - Tech: Google Play Instant
 - Android Searchbar Widget
-- Layout cards in the Deck Editor more dynamically
-  - Have stacks link to each other
-  - Have # of stacks be based off the number of the unique cards (remove deckMaxCount?)
 - Add sorting in the Deck Editor and Cards Explorer
 - Edit Deck List in the Deck Save Menu
 - Support multiple card backs